magkai/CONQUER/README.md

 [Devset](http://qa.mpi-inf.mpg.de/conquer/static/data/ConvRef/ConvRef_dev.zip),
 [Testset](http://qa.mpi-inf.mpg.de/conquer/static/data/ConvRef/ConvRef_test.zip).

-The data can be easily processed by executing the `processConvRefData.py` in the `data_preparation` folder.
+The data can be easily processed by executing the `processConvRefData.py` file in the `data_preparation` folder.
 Alternatively, the JSON files can be loaded into a pandas dataframe, by executing the following code:

       import pandas as pd